 - Cash receipt voucher – It represents receipt of cash in hand

-- Bank receipt voucher – It indicates receipt of a cheque or demand draft i.e., money is not received in the form of cash in hand.
-Instead, the money is credited to the bank account of the assessee.
+- Bank receipt voucher – It indicates receipt of a cheque or demand draft i.e., the assessee did not receive cash in hand.
+Instead, it got credited to his/her bank account.

 Non-cash or Transfer Voucher

-Non-cash vouchers are used for non-cash transactions.
-They are basically used as documentary evidence. e.g., Goods sold on a credit basis.
-In these cases, the cash / bank account of the assessee is not affected.
+For any non-cash transactions, you can make use of this non-cash vouchers.
+You can consider this voucher as a documentary evidence. e.g., Goods sold on a credit basis.
+Thus, the cash / bank account of the assessee is not affected.

-Supporting voucher serves as documentary evidence of the transactions happened in the past.
-For example, you can attach the bill of an expense along with the original voucher just to further support the primary voucher.
+The supporting voucher serves as documentary evidence of all the past transactions.
+For example, you can attach the expense bill with the original voucher to support the primary voucher.
 Petrol Bills attached to the conveyance vouchers is a good example of Supporting Voucher.